 But, I digress; we should just dive right into the Premier League action from this past weekend.

-The first match to kick off this weekend was league leaders Liverpool against strugglers Newcastle.
+The first match to kick off this weekend as league leaders Liverpool went up against strugglers Newcastle.
 The match started off slowly for the Reds, as Jetro Willems smashed in a weak footed effort to send the visitors into the lead early.
 Liverpool became more aggressive as the match went on, with in-form Sadio Mane netting twice before the break.
 The match ended with Liverpool 3-1 winners, controlling the game with 75.3% of the ball.
 The also had nine shots on target compared to Newcastle’s one.
 Trent Alexander-Arnold had a massive seven key passes, which was more than the entire Newcastle side.
 Liverpool will look to continue their league success against Chelsea at Stamford Bridge this Sunday, while Newcastle will be looking to bounce back against Brighton.

 Our next match takes us to the Amex Stadium, as Brighton hosted Burnley in a cagey affair.
 The home side opened the scoring after the break, with Neal Maupay continuing to impress in his debut season at the club.
 Brighton had more possession and shots, with 62.5% of the ball and five shots on target.
 The visitors were able to equalize in the dying embers of the game, with Jeff Hendrick converting the only effort on target for the visitors.
 Both defenses were busy, with Brighton’s back three having four tackles and seven interceptions between them.
 Burnley’s fullbacks were busy against the wingbacks, having 13 tackles and interceptions between Erik Pieters and Matt Lowton.
 Both sides will be looking for all three points next weekend, as they both face teams with leaky defenses.